chsasank/chsasank.github.io/_posts/tech/2024-03-27-sycl-portable-cuda-alternative.md

 ## Conclusion

 A strong alternative standard/framework to CUDA, funded by the broader industry, aims to dethrone Nvidia's dominance in AI.
 The Khronos Group created the standard, and there are a few competing implementations.
-AdaptiveCPP offers a more elegant but somewhat incomplete implementation, while DPC++ is more feature-rich.
+AdaptiveCpp offers a more elegant but somewhat incomplete implementation, while DPC++ is more feature-rich.
 Future efforts in this area should focus on creating [portable and performant GPU kernels](https://chsasank.com/portblas-portable-blas-across-gpus.html) compatible with all GPUs.

+Errata:

+Thanks to the review from Aksel, here are some corrections:

+1. ComputeCpp is dead after Intel acquired CodePlay
+2. AdaptiveCpp started as personal project of Aksel, but are university students paid to work on it
+3. AdaptiveCpp has extensions that DPC++ doesn't have like C++ offloading support